telerik/ajax-docs/knowledge-base/button-ie-does-not-render-the-embedded-icons.md

 	<tbody>
 		<tr>
 			<td>Product</td>
-			<td>RadButton for ASP.NET AJAX</td>
+			<td>Telerik UI for ASP.NET AJAX</td>
 		</tr>
 	</tbody>
 </table>

 ## Description
-IE has a few settings which might prevent the font loading on the page.
-If some of them are enabled, this may break the appearance of RadButton, RadRadioButtonList or some other Telerik controls.
+IE has a few settings which might prevent the font icons loading on the page.
+If some of them are enabled, this may break the appearance of RadButton, RadRadioButtonList, RadEditor or another Telerik controls.
 Check out the instructions below which will help you troubleshoot and solve the problem.

 ## Solution
 The problem can be due to one of the following configuration settings: